ChukwudiKeke/MyHW/README.md

-create a column for the month of the year change the month of the year to a numeric variable categorize the month of the year by winter and summer season
+create a column for the month of the year change the month of the year to a numeric variable categorize the month of the year by winter and summer season create a bar plot of monthly homicides by year